 6.7 The award shall relieve the arbitrators constituting the second degree Arbitral Tribunal of jurisdiction.

-“Any dispute arising in connection with this contract shall be subject to a prior mediation procedure conducted under the aegis of the PARIS INTERNATIONAL COURT OF ARBITRATION (6 avenue Pierre 1er de Serbie, 75016 Paris, tel.: 01.42.36.99.65, fax: 01.42.36.99.58), in accordance with its Mediation Rules.
-If mediation fails, the dispute shall be resolved by arbitration under the aegis of the PARIS INTERNATIONAL COURT OF ARBITRATION, in accordance with its Rules, which the parties declare to know and accept”.
+“Any dispute arising in connection with this contract shall be subject to a prior mediation procedure conducted under the aegis of the INTERNATIONAL ARBITRATION CHAMBER OF PARIS (6 avenue Pierre 1er de Serbie, 75116 Paris, tel.: 01.42.36.99.65, fax: 01.42.36.99.58), in accordance with its Mediation Rules.
+If mediation fails, the dispute shall be resolved by arbitration under the aegis of the INTERNATIONAL ARBITRATION CHAMBER OF PARIS, in accordance with its Rules, which the parties declare to know and accept”.

-“Any dispute arising in connection with this contract shall be resolved by arbitration under the aegis of the PARIS INTERNATIONAL COURT OF ARBITRATION (6 avenue Pierre 1er de Serbie, 75016 Paris, tel: 01.42.36.99.65, fax: 01.42.36.99.58), in accordance with its Rules, which the parties declare to know and accept”.
+“Any dispute arising in connection with this contract shall be resolved by arbitration under the aegis of the INTERNATIONAL ARBITRATION CHAMBER OF PARIS (6 avenue Pierre 1er de Serbie, 75116 Paris, tel: 01.42.36.99.65, fax: 01.42.36.99.58), in accordance with its Rules, which the parties declare to know and accept”.

 Between the undersigned: